netdata/netdata/packaging/installer/README.md

 By default, Netdata's installation scripts enable automatic updates for both nightly and stable release channels.

-If you would prefer to manually update your Netdata agent, you can disable automatic updates by using the `--no-updates` option when you install or update Netdata using the [automatic one-line installation script](#automatic-one-line-installation-script).
+If you would prefer to update your Netdata agent manually, you can disable automatic updates by using the `--no-updates` option when you install or update Netdata using the [automatic one-line installation script](#automatic-one-line-installation-script).